Help transition a facility from manufacturing plant to distribution hub. Design and build a safe, automated way to unload bulk material from railcars.

 The Art and Science of Handling Controlled, Functional Explosive Material

-Dyno Nobel manufactures explosives and oers explosion management services to customers in mining, oil and gas exploration, fertilizers, construction, and concrete and building materials.
+Dyno Nobel manufactures explosives and offers explosion management services to customers in mining, oil and gas exploration, fertilizers, construction, and concrete and building materials.
 The core of Dyno Nobel’s operation is manufacturing Ammonium Nitrate Prill in bulk and safely transporting it in specially designed trucks to the point of use.
-When the company decided to shift its plant in Donora, PA from a manufacturing facility to a distribution hub, plant engineers knew the transition would require a safe, automated way to o-load the bulk material from railcars.
+When the company decided to shift its plant in Donora, PA from a manufacturing facility to a distribution hub, plant engineers knew the transition would require a safe, automated way to off-load the bulk material from railcars.

 Partnerships Bring Project Success

 To assist with this process, Dyno Nobel hired Venture Engineering, a multi-faceted engineering firm that provides clients with front-end feasibility studies through design and construction.
 “Very early on during our first visit and inspection”, stated Kevin O’Connor, Venture Engineering’s Project Manager, “we realized that their existing equipment was totally inadequate for the goals of the system and the rates required.”
 Several Venture engineers had experience with Hapman and the Tubular Drag Chain Conveyor for use in applications with demanding variables.
 Due to the schedules of product delivery, and the inadequacy of their existing system, Dyno Nobel was “truly in an emergency mode to find the right solution,” stated O’Connor.

 Hapman designed a stainless steel Tubular Drag Chain Conveyor in a gooseneck circuit.
 The conveyor housing is constructed of 8” diameter sch.
 40 stainless steel piping.
 Inside the fully sealed housing, the chain consists of stainless steel sealed-pin design with a 6” pitch and U.H.M.W. polyethylene flights on 12” centers.